DarrelASandbox/playground-go/chris_james/README.md

 ```

 Both approaches create an empty `hash map` and point `dictionary` at it.
 Which ensures that you will never get a runtime panic.

+# Dependency Injection

+- You don't need a framework
+- It does not overcomplicate your design
+- It facilitates testing
+- It allows you to write great, general-purpose functions